SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_ble/wlan_station_ble_provisioning_aws/readme.md

 ![BLE Provisioning BLE connect app](resources/readme/image_aws18.png)

 4. It will scan for the RS9116 module, and it appears in the list.
-For example, “SILABS_BLE_Configurator” on the UI, select this.
+For example, â€œSILABS_BLE_Configuratorâ€� on the UI, select this.

 ![Module appears in the list](resources/readme/image_aws19.png)